 Exemption from using this CUA

-Government Procurement is responsible for processing and approving all requests from public authorities seeking exemption from using a mandatory CUA.
-Requests for an exemption are considered on a case-by-case basis and a requesting agency must be able to demonstrate that a business need cannot be adequately met by the relevant CUA.
+Finance is responsible for processing and approving all requests from State agencies seeking exemption from using a mandatory CUA.
+Requests for an exemption are considered on a case-by-case basis, and a requesting agency must be able to demonstrate that a business need cannot be adequately met by the relevant CUA.

-Exemption requests should be directed to the Director of Common Use Arrangements or the contract manager (listed in the right column) in the first instance.
+Exemption requests should be directed to the Assistant Director Procurement Frameworks through an email to the contract manager in the first instance.
 Requests for exemption may be received by posted letter or email, but must be in writing and provide sufficient explanation and background to enable the request to be considered.
 The requesting officer should be the Accountable Authority or delegate of the agency.

-For guidelines on what to include in an exemption request, please refer to Making a purchase without a competitive process
+For guidelines on what to include in an exemption request, please refer to the Procurement Practice Guidelines - Common Use Arrangements.

 How does this CUA impact on people and planet?